For the purposes of this policy, SUNY Oneonta has used the following definition of terms.

 Students have the right to ask to have records corrected that they believe are inaccurate, misleading or in violation of their privacy rights.
 The procedures for the correction of records are as follows:

-- A student must ask the College Registrar or other appropriate custodian of records to amend the record.
+- A student must ask the Registrar Office or other appropriate custodian of records to amend the record.
 In so doing, the student should identify the part of the record he/she wants changed and specify why he/she believes it is inaccurate, misleading or in violation of his or her privacy or other rights.

 - Upon request, SUNY Oneonta will arrange for a hearing and notify the student, reasonably in advance, of the date, place and time of the hearing.